opendesk/opendesk-on-demand/README.md

 # Opendesk On Demand

 This repository contains code and experiments relating to parameterised configuration and in-browser customisation of Opendesk products.
-There are two distinct areas of experimentation:

-* in-browser customisation
-* automated cutting file generation

-The subsequent documentation focuses on the former.

-## In-browser customisation
+## Demo

+Clone the repo, `cd` into the folder, run e.g.: `python -m SimpleHTTPServer` and open your browser at [localhost:8000/demo/index.html](http://localhost:8000/demo/index.html).
+Play with the controls to see the model adapt.
+When ready, save and check the console output.

+## How it Works

 Opendesk products are described using the [winnow][] data format.
 We use winnow: